How do pensions work in Germany?

 The disadvantages are such that it makes the direct company pension one of the least attractive pension products:

-• Upfront costs make imply that a negative return is almost guaranteed if you change jobs and terminate your plan – the subsidies fall away in most cases unless your new employer happens to offer the same program.
+• Upfront costs imply that a negative return is almost guaranteed if you change jobs and terminate your plan – the subsidies fall away in most cases unless your new employer happens to offer the same program.

-• Your savings are not well invested as there are legal requirements that force employers to limit the investment options to products that are deemed safe.
+• Your savings are not well invested, as there are legal requirements that force employers to limit the investment options to products that are deemed safe.
 After cost, this implies returns in the current environment are about zero.
 In any case, returns are far less than a direct investment in stocks/ETFs.

-• The tax subsidies you get are not real subsidies – they are de facto loans and you have to pay them back through taxes and social security levies in retirement.
-The subsidies at most double your return but doubling a low or even negative return does not make the option much better.
+• The tax subsidies you get are not real subsidies – they are de facto loans, and you have to pay them back through taxes and social security levies in retirement.
+The subsidies at most double your return, but doubling a low or even negative return does not make the option much better.

 • As you don't pay social security premiums on your company pension contribution, you also pay in less to the public pension, and your entitlement drops.
-When we run the numbers we find that these losses are surprisingly high as the public pension has no cost and an expected return on the order of the inflation rate.
+When we run the numbers, we find that these losses are surprisingly high, as the public pension has no cost and an expected return on the order of the inflation rate.

 We would advise you to check carefully whether it is really worthwhile for you to join the company pension plan.

 Tip: Most people we talk to think their employer pays the subsidies as some extra, but that is rarely the case.
-These are usually just deferments of taxation and social security obligations, that come out of your own pocket.
-Already signed up for a contract?
-Find out how you can cancel your company pension plan.
+These are usually just deferments of taxation and social security obligations that come out of your pocket.

 Private pension plans have the best potential